 The good news is this penalty doesn’t often cut into your principal balance.
 Instead, you’ll forfeit some or all of the interest you’ve earned up to that point.
 Because potentially higher interest is one of the biggest reasons to open a CD over a more flexible option, like a high-yield savings account, for example, consider this before locking in your term.

 Locking money away in a CD might not be the best option for everyone.
 If you’re looking for somewhere to store your emergency savings fund, for example, which you’ll want to keep highly accessible, a more liquid high-yield savings or money market account is a better option.

 “Most folks in their late 20s to early 40s, they’re going to look to those accounts for an emergency fund,” says Watson, who works primarily with younger clients.
 “That’s something you don’t want to take any risk with.
 If they’re going to need this money for anything and their timeframe is less than five years, I just don’t feel comfortable recommending that they invest in CDs.”

 Lower Returns than Investing

 In exchange for the safety guaranteed by CDs, you’ll give up some return in yield on cash that you could potentially grow by investing in the market; for example, a sum you don’t plan to touch for 10 years directed to a brokerage account.

-But this isn’t an easy scenario to predict.
-One solution is to integrate a CD ladder into your savings strategy.
+But, of course, the opposite can be true when interest rates are falling.
+You could lock in a great APY before rates fall, then still benefit from those earnings while accounts with variable interest rates decrease.
+One solution than can help you weather changes is to integrate a CD ladder into your savings strategy.
 This allows you to divide your savings into multiple CDs which mature at different intervals, so you’re regularly able to take advantage of the best available rates; or, in a falling rate environment, enjoy having locked in higher rates in the past.